St. Paul and Duluth Railroad: Relationship to the Willard Munger State Trail

 The Willard Munger State Trail was named to honor Munger, a West Duluth native who became Minnesota's longest-serving state representative.
-The memorial trail runs for about 65 miles along the original St. Paul and Duluth Railroad right of way.
-Its north end in West Duluth begins just south of Grand Avenue's intersection with 75th Avenue West and Pulaski Street near the Lake Superior Zoo in Norton Park along the St. Louis River.
+The memorial trail runs for about 65 miles along a section of the original St. Paul and Duluth Railroad right of way.
+Its northern end in West Duluth begins just south of Grand Avenue's intersection with 75th Avenue West and Pulaski Street near the Lake Superior Zoo in Norton Park along the St. Louis River.
 It runs through Jay Cooke State Park, named after Northern Pacific Railway financier Jay Cooke.
 Its southern terminus is in Hinckley, at the intersection of 2nd Street NW and Old Highway 61, about two blocks north of the Hinckley Fire Museum.
 The museum stands at the site of the rebuilt St. Paul and Duluth Railroad Depot, later called the Northern Pacific Railway Depot.
 The building is on the National Register of Historic Places.